Skip to main content

 Check the transcript and speakers

 Confirm that the transcription is usable before you generate the translated output.
+Review any transcription issue warnings, speaker labels, and segment boundaries first.
 If the source structure is wrong, later steps are harder to correct cleanly.

 2